 Alexander Woods is a “showstopping” (The New York Times) violinist, baroque violinist, and violist, in high demand as a soloist, chamber musician, and orchestral leader.
 One of the most versatile and dynamic artists today, Alex is known for his “deft and sensitive” (The New York Times) playing.
 He has performed with groups such as New York Baroque Incorporated (NYBI), the Helicon Foundation, the Sebastians, the Talea Ensemble, the Orchestra at St. Luke’s (New York), and the Utah Symphony.

-A duel Canadian/American citizen, Alex”s international career has led him to perform at the Mostly Mozart Festival, Lincoln Center Festival, Festival Pablo Casals, Darmstadt Institute, Festival Wien Modern, Golden Mask Festival, Bang-On-A-Can Marathon Concert, International Viola Congress (Wellington, New Zealand), Boston Early Music Festival Fringe Concert Series, NOVA, Intermezzo, and Music in Context chamber music series.
+A dual Canadian/American citizen, Alex”s international career has led him to perform at the Mostly Mozart Festival, Lincoln Center Festival, Festival Pablo Casals, Darmstadt Institute, Festival Wien Modern, Golden Mask Festival, Bang-On-A-Can Marathon Concert, International Viola Congress (Wellington, New Zealand), Boston Early Music Festival Fringe Concert Series, NOVA, Intermezzo, and Music in Context chamber music series.
 He has performed at Carnegie Hall (Stern, Zankell, Weill), Lincoln Center (Alice Tully, Kaplan Penthouse), Trinity Wall Street, the National Arts Centre (Ottowa, Canada), Musée Des Beaux Arts, Montréal, and other important venues throughout the world in Russia, China, South Korea, Sweden, France, Germany, Austria, and Canada.

 A strong advocate for both historical performance as well as new music, Alex has performed and recorded premieres of unrecorded music from the baroque era, as well as new works by some of the great composers of our time, including John Adams, Alvin Lucier, and Tarik O’Reagan.
 A prolific and critically-acclaimed (Fanfare, Early Music America Magazine, Time Out New York) recording artist, Alex’s work may be heard on the MSR Classics, Acis, Tzadik, Bridge, and Tantara record labels.
 His performances have been featured on BBC3 (United Kingdom), WQXR (New York), Classical 89 (Provo, UT), Colorado Public Radio, and others.